30+ Automated Tasks Every Day

 #7 – New Facebook Page photos to Flickr using IFTTT

 Another great way to share your photos is with Flickr so I use a recipe that automatically uploads photos from Facebook to Flickr.
-I have a few people who follow me on Flickr, and I’ve actually had clients find me via Flickr, yet I never actually spend any time maintaining my photo stream there.
+I have a few people who follow me on Flickr, and I’ve actually had clients find me via Flickr, yet I never actually spend any time maintaining my photostream there.
 It’s all 100% automated.

 #8 – New Instagram photo to Dropbox using IFTTT

 Sometimes I want to use my quick Instagram snaps in blog posts or newsletters.
-In order to have access to them on any device, wherever I am, I use a recipe in IFTTT that saves every new Instagram photo to my Dropbox account.
+To have access to them on any device, wherever I am, I use a recipe in IFTTT that saves every new Instagram photo to my Dropbox account.
 You can even set it up to save all photos taken on an iOS device direct to Dropbox as a backup as well so if you snap some great behind-the-scenes photos from your latest shoot, you’ll have them on your computer automatically.

 #9 – New clients added to my mailing list in MailChimp

 This one is pretty simple.
 Every time I create a new client in FreshBooks, Zapier adds that new client to my mailing list in MailChimp in a static group called ‘Past Clients’.
 This means that I always stay in touch with past clients, reminding them about my business and my work every month.
 As a bonus to this, you could then use MailChimp’s autoresponder feature to send that person a templated thank-you e-mail that thanks them for their business and invites them to also follow you on social media or introduces them to other types of work that your business can accomplish.
-For example an e-mail that says ” Did you know that we can also shoot your next video project” if you just billed a client for a photo project and vice versa.
+For example, an e-mail that says ” Did you know that we can also shoot your next video project” if you just billed a client for a photo project and vice versa.
 Autoresponders are very powerful tools that allow you to send e-mails to people based on previous actions in your system.
 I don’t send out newsletters every day, but my MailChimp system does send individual e-mails to people every single day based on past actions.

 #10 – Carbon Copy Cloner

 Photo backup routines are extremely important and if you can it’s best to automate them otherwise sometime you will forget to do it.
-On my office desk I run a Drobo 5D as my main photo archive.
+On my office desk, I run a Drobo 5D as my main photo archive.
 I use a program called Carbon Copy Cloner to mirror the contents of that Drobo every night to a second Drobo 5D.

 This software is a bit different to the other things we’ve talked about so far as it’s a purchase of $65 instead of a SaaS (Software as a service) like all the other ones.
 It runs automatically on a schedule that I specify and it sends me an e-mail to let me know it completed without any errors.
 The program also runs a second time later in the night to create a bootable duplicate of my computer’s internal hard drive.
-In the event of a drive failure I can instantly boot from that clone as if nothing ever happened.
+In the event of a drive failure, I can instantly boot from that clone as if nothing ever happened.

-The software give you incredible control, but in a very user-friendly package.
+The software gives you incredible control but in a very user-friendly package.
 When it’s cloning my drives, it only clones new files so even with a 50TB Drobo the operation usually only takes a few minutes to copy over new files added that day.
 I love waking up in the morning to see the e-mail reports telling me everything is backed up once again.
 A similar system backs up my websites at night as well and also sends me an e-mail report to digest in the morning.
 It’s like having an army of little digital elves going to work every night.

 #11 – Automatic expense reporting with FreshBooks

-If you’re a FreshBooks subscriber (free 30 day trial) you can connect any number of bank accounts and credit cards to your account to allow automatic importing of your expenses.
+If you’re a FreshBooks subscriber (free 30-day trial) you can connect any number of bank accounts and credit cards to your account to allow automatic importing of your expenses.
 When I spend something on my business credit card, it appears as an expense in the system and is almost always automatically categorized.

 If FreshBooks can’t determine what category it should be in, you’ll get a friendly note when you log in that asks you to select a category.
 As long as I’m diligent to only use my business account or business credit cards for business expenses, all my expense reporting is automated.
 This means you’ll never forget to add something to your expenses, and that alone will probably save you the price of a FreshBooks account every year.
 Even if you’re forced to pay for a business expense with your PayPal account you can connect FreshBooks to PayPal using Zapier and automate the inclusion of that spending as well.